juliengathelier/juliengathelier.github.io/README.md

-juliengathelier.github.io

-Mapping François Hollande's State visits
+Visualizing François Hollande's calendar
 ----------------------------------------

-Trying out Github hosting and D3 data maps to map François Hollande's State visits.
+<a>juliengathelier.github.io</a>